Tamirucode/react-todoitem/README.md

  ### Remaining bugs

-   - After  deployment i have noticed that user action update notification seems to be not working

-   - After a user delete todoitem "due" and avatar remain there
+   - After a user delete todoitem "due" and avatar remain there, similarly for delete todoitempriority "priority"

 ## Technologies